stuburger/yafl/README.md

 ## Demos

 - [Welcome to Yet Another For Library.](https://codesandbox.io/s/nn657lqpv4) A small working Form app with basic create and update functionality showing some basic use cases.
 - [Yup and Yafl.](https://codesandbox.io/s/xrmv9xn684) An example of how one might easily integrate third party validation into your app.
-In this case I'm using [Yup](https://github.com/jquense/yup) but it could swap it out for anything you like!
+In this case I'm using [Yup](https://github.com/jquense/yup) but you could swap it out for anything you like!

 ## API